 Is there any good researched cold shower evidence for health?
 And are cold baths any good for you?

-The reason is that during my research on a new book "Yin Deficiency - Burnout and Exhaustion: What to Do!"
+The reason is that during research for my book “Yin Deficiency – Burnout and Exhaustion: What to Do!”
 I was looking at ways to increase resilience, including to cold.

 Guess what?
-Cold immersion turns out to be good for you - just as my father always said (he who when well into his sixties broke his small toe jumping into his cold bath one morning, so perhaps not so good for him on that occasion).
+Cold immersion turns out to be good for you – just as my father always said (he who, when well into his sixties, broke his small toe jumping into his cold bath one morning, so perhaps not so good for him on that occasion).
 (Cold, of course, is not always good!
 See Internal and External Causes of Disease.)

 But first, read what cold shower evidence there is.